 We explore the delightful Beara Peninsula, stopping en route to marvel at the great collection of tree ferns at Derreen Gardens, the pretty painted town of Eyeries and Allihies with its incredible sea views.
-This afternoon we visit the bustling little town of Castletownbere before heading off for the spectacularly beautiful Healy Pass.
+In the afternoon we visit the bustling little town of Castletownbere before heading off for the spectacularly beautiful Healy Pass.

 Ring of Kerry

 A visit to Kerry wouldn’t be complete without this fascinating drive.
 Our scenic route begins with Portmagee and the Skellig ring for lovely views of Valentina Island and Skellig Islands.
 We then survey the dramatic Atlantic Ocean from Waterville, which takes its name from the Irish An Coireán, meaning "the crescent".
-Later we explore Derrynane House, former home of Irish politician and statesman, Daniel O'Connel and now an Irish National Monument.
+Later we explore Derrynane House, former home of Irish politician and statesman Daniel O'Connell, now an Irish National Monument.
 Our final stop is at Sneen, with its stunning Sculpture Park and Garden of the Senses.

 Killarney and Muckross House

 Today we drive to Killarney for a short stop at this delightful historic town.
 Afterwards we visit Muckross House, the 19th century Victorian mansion which is set against the stunning beauty of Killarney National Park and stands close to the shores of Muckross Lake, one of Killarney's three lakes, famed worldwide for their splendour and beauty

 Bantry House and Garinish Island (Ilnacullin)

 This morning we visit historic Bantry House, where we stop for lunch.
 This afternoon we catch the ferry to Garinish Island (Ilnacullin).
 Warmed by the waters of the Gulf Stream, this island and its unique gardens enjoys a climate that is almost sub-tropical, making it possible for beautiful ornamental plants from many parts of the world to flourish.